Existence and asymptotic behaviors of solutions to Chern-Simons systems and equations on finite graphs: Introduction

 \item $\l \me^{\bar{u}_0+u_{\l}}(\me^{\bar{u}_0+u_{\l}}-1)\ra -4\pi \sum\limits_{j=1}^{N}\delta_{p_j},$ as $\l\ra \infty$.

 \end{enumerate} \end{theorem} We arrange the rest of the paper as follows.
-In Section One, we establish the iteration scheme for any sub-solution and get the monotone sequence.
-That implies that if (\ref{css}) has a sub-solution, then it admits a solution.
+In Section 2, we establish the iteration scheme for any sub-solution and get the monotonic sequence by the similar methods to those in \cite{hou2022existence, huang2020existence,huang2021vortex}.
+That implies that if (\ref{che}) has a sub-solution, then it admits a solution.
 We prove the existence of the solution by constructing the sub-solution.
-Furthermore, the asymptotic behavior is obtained by the different method from \cite{huang2021vortex}.
-For Eq. (\ref{csi}), the behavior of the solution as $\l$ goes to the critical value has been investigated in \cite{hou2022existence}.
-But no one considers the behavior of the solution to (\ref{csi}) as $\l$ goes to infinity.
-Such behavior is studied and the proof of Theorem \ref{tht} is completed in Section Three by the same method as in the proof of Theorem \ref{tho}.
+Furthermore, we develop a novel method to study the asymptotic behaviors and finish the proof of Theorem \ref{tho}.
+In Section 3, we prove Theorem \ref{thw}.
+For Eq.(\ref{mfe}), the behaviors of the solutions as $\l$ goes to the critical value have been investigated in \cite{hou2022existence}.
+So far, no one has considered the behaviors of the solutions to (\ref{mfe}) as $\l$ goes to infinity.
+We study their behaviors by the same method as those in proving Theorem \ref{tho} and prove Theorem \ref{tht} in Section 4.